0x23/open-air-bearings/README.md

 # Planar Steel-Epoxy air bearing pads

-In [a relative link](/steel_epoxy_pads/3d_printed_tools) you can find the CAD files for the 3D printed tools used to build the steel-epoxy air bearing pads.
+In [steel_epoxy_pads](/steel_epoxy_pads) you can find the CAD files for the 3D printed tools used to build the steel-epoxy air bearing pads.
 Below you find a quick overview:

 ![3D-Printed Tools](steel_epoxy_pads/3d_printed_tools/tool_overview.jpg)